 Usability studies are an important part of the software development process.
 Many usability studies are conducted in a lab setting in which a user completes a set of tasks as a usability specialist looks over the user's shoulder or watches from an adjacent room.
 However, the users of some applications are in remote or distributed locations, and the travel expenses for in-person evaluation with the remote users of these systems can be prohibitive.
-Moreover, if the software is for specialists or the culture of the target users differs significantly from the local culture, it may not be feasible to recruit local "representative users"

-Copyright is held by the author/owner(s).
-CHI 2004, April 24-29, 2004, Vienna, Austria.
-ACM 1-58113-703-6/04/0004. to participate in place of the target users.
-For instance, UrbanSim [11], the land use and transportation simulator that we evaluated in this study, has a distributed user base including urban planners in Washington, Oregon, Utah, Texas, and Hawaii.
+Moreover, if the software is for specialists or the culture of the target users differs significantly from the local culture, it may not feasible to recruit local "representative users" to participate in place of the target users.
+For instance, UrbanSim [19], the land use and transportation simulator that we evaluated in this study, has a distributed user base including urban planners in Washington, Oregon, Utah, Texas, and Hawaii.
 In these cases, synchronous remote usability studies, where the study facilitator and participant are not co-located but interact over a computer or telephone network, can be more cost-effective than local studies.

-Remote usability studies can also potentially provide data from large numbers of participants [10].
+Remote usability studies can also potentially provide data from large numbers of participants [14].
 In addition, they allow participants to remain in their normal setting, yielding a more realistic test of the interface.
-However, some warn that a remote study facilitator may miss contextual information and subtle cues such as facial expressions, making the results of remote studies more difficult to interpret [5,7,10].
+However, some warn that a remote study facilitator may miss contextual information and subtle cues such as facial expressions, making the results of remote studies more difficult to interpret [8, 11, 15].